dyne/reflow-os/README.md

 - Bonfire (ReflowOS UI at default: http://localhost:4000)
 - Zenroom
 - Apiroom
 - GraphiQL (UI at default: http://localhost:4000/api/explore)
+- Reflow Amsterdam (optional)

 ## Pre-installation checks

 Ensure that Docker is installed and the docker daemon is running on your host.

+Optionally, you'll need a ruby 3.0.1 stack for the Reflow Amsterdam scripts.

 ## Installation